MicroCoreLabs/Projects/README.md

 Boards:

-	MCL86+  -  Intel 8088 emulator which runs on a Teensy 4.1 and can be used as a drop-in replacment MCL86jr -  IBMPCjr Accelerator which boosts performance to IBM PC/AT speed MCL65+  -  MOS 6502 emulator which runs on a Teensy 4.1 and can be used as a 6502 drop-in replacment
+	MCLZ8   -  Zilog Z80 emulator which runs on a Teensy 4.1 and can be used as a drop-in replacment MCL86+  -  Intel 8088 emulator which runs on a Teensy 4.1 and can be used as a drop-in replacment MCL86jr -  IBMPCjr Accelerator which boosts performance to IBM PC/AT speed MCL65+  -  MOS 6502 emulator which runs on a Teensy 4.1 and can be used as a 6502 drop-in replacment